Staging of cervical cancer can either be based on the TNM or FIGO system.

 stage IIa: involves upper 2/3rd of vagina without parametrial invasion

-- stage IIa1: clinically visible tumour <4 cm in greatest dimension
+- stage IIa1: clinically visible tumor <4 cm in greatest dimension

-- stage IIa2: clinically visible tumour >4 cm in greatest dimension
+- stage IIa2: clinically visible tumor >4 cm in greatest dimension

 - stage IIb: with parametrial invasion